ElectroRehab/CompleteCollection/JAVA/Calculations/USE_PROGRAM_HERE/README.txt

-1) Copy folder harddrive
+1) Download Calculator Toolbox zip file
+2) Extract folder anywhere on computer.
-2) Run calcSetup.bat file *
+3) Run calcSetup.bat file *
-3) Enjoy Program
+4) Enjoy Program
 * Make sure you have Java installed on your PC.